shivannis/xandr-docs-public/xandr-docs/articles/monetize/target-inventory-on-the-microsoft-advertising-exchange.md

 To target specific Microsoft Advertising bins, follow the steps in **Option 1**, and then click on "Seller: Microsoft Advertising Exchange (280)" to expose a list of bins - named "Content Categories" on the Xandr platform.
 You can then either **Include** the specific bins that you want to target or **Exclude** the specific bins that you do not want to target.

+> [!IMPORTANT]
-For a complete list of MS Ad Exchange bins with descriptions, see [Microsoft Advertising Exchange Inventory](microsoft-advertising-exchange-inventory.md).
+> For a complete list of MS Ad Exchange bins with descriptions, see [Microsoft Advertising Exchange Inventory](microsoft-advertising-exchange-inventory.md).
 > [!TIP]
 > **Targeting Microsoft Advertising and Other Third-Party Inventory**
 >